minaezzat0/EKS-Cluster-Terraform/README.md

     Make sure to specify the vars-auto.tfvars file using the -var-file flag.

-    -   Apply the changes to create the EKS cluster: terraform apply -var-file=vars-auto.tfvars
+-   Apply the changes to create the EKS cluster:

+        terraform apply -var-file=vars-auto.tfvars

     Again, specify the vars-auto.tfvars file using the -var-file flag.

     Wait for the provisioning to complete.
 This might take a while as AWS provisions the resources.
     Connecting to the EKS Cluster

-    -  onfigure kubectl to use the newly created EKS cluster: aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)
+-  configure kubectl to use the newly created EKS cluster:

+        aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)

-    -   Verify your connection by listing the nodes: kubectl get nodes
+-   Verify your connection by listing the nodes:

+        kubectl get nodes

 When you're finished with the EKS cluster, make sure to clean up the resources to avoid incurring unnecessary costs.

-    -   Destroy the Terraform resources: terraform destroy -var-file=vars-auto.tfvars
+-   Destroy the Terraform resources:

+        terraform destroy -var-file=vars-auto.tfvars

 Congratulations!
 You've successfully created an Amazon EKS cluster with custom configurations using Terraform.
 This guide covered only the basics; for more advanced configurations and additional features, refer to the official Terraform documentation and AWS documentation.